madrilene/eleventy-excellent/src/posts/daily/sneak-peak-saturday-for-2025-03-29.md

 ---
 title: "🔮 Sneak Peak Saturday for 2025-03-29"
+permalink: "/archive/sneak-peak-saturday-for-2025-03-29/"
-description: "Fridays are for sneaky news updates and some memes you might've missed!"
+description: "Fridays are for sneaky news updates and some memes you might&#39;ve missed!"
 date: 2025-03-29 22:35:49.787188+00:00
 ---